A beacon of hope in volatility, Blue Chip company stocks can fortify our portfolios

 Market Capital = Price of share*Number of shares outstanding in the market

 - Return on equity (RoE) – Returns earned by the stocks’ equity investors are more stable than returns from other companies.
-Although the payment of dividend is not compulsory, still companies like TCS and Apple pay regular dividends to their Investors, creating a steady source of income for investors and goodwill in the process.
+Although the payment of dividends is not compulsory, still companies like TCS and Apple pay regular dividends to their Investors, creating a steady source of income for investors and goodwill in the process.

 - Bond ratings – Bonds are scored by rating agencies such as Fitch and Moodys on the basis of their credit-worthiness.
 ‘Investment-grade’ bonds have the highest ratings, and this is an indication of a Blue Chip company.